SyneRBI/SIRF-Exercises/README.md

 [SIRF](https://github.com/CCPPETMR/SIRF/wiki/Software-Documentation) on PET and MR Image Reconstruction.

 This repository contains exercises to get you going with SIRF.
-Please check [INSTALL.md](INSTALL.md) first (unless you have a Virtual Machine with the exercises pre-installed).
+Please check [INSTALL.md](INSTALL.md) first.

-Authors (this document):
+Authors:
-- Kris Thielemans
+- Kris Thielemans (this document and PET exercises)
+- David Atkinson (MR exercises)
+- Edoardo Pasca (overall clean-up)

 This software is distributed under an open source license, see [LICENSE.txt](LICENSE.txt) for details.